RedHat-UX/red-hat-design-system/docs/patterns/card/index.md

 ## Logo
 Use to display a customer logo in a variety of arrangements.
 A call to action is required, otherwise use a logo wall.

-## Bar

-Use to add a small icon and a label group to the header section.
-A larger icon or a logo may be used.

-Alternative title bar styles can be achieved by selecting [card's `header` CSS Shadow Part](/elements/card/code/#parts).

-{% include './patterns/bar.html' %}

 ## Icon